 Although the chronology of events is a bit hazy, Perseus also fought against the Dardani this year, thoroughly defeating them in a brief campaign.
-He furthermore made plan to invade Illyria with the aim of getting the powerful Illyrian king Genthios on his side.
+He furthermore made plans to invade Illyria with the aim of getting the powerful Illyrian king Genthios on his side.
 It was well known that, unlike his father Pleuratos before him, Genthios felt little love for the Romans, even though they were formally still his allies (see 181 BCE).
-Around the time of the winter solstice (21 December), the Macedonian king made his camp at Stuberra (usually identified as modern Prilep in the Republic of Macedonia).
+Around the time of the winter solstice (21 December), the Macedonian king made his camp at Stuberra (usually identified as modern Prilep in the Republic of North Macedonia).
 From there, he marched on Uscana, the most important city of the Illyrian tribe the Penestae.
 The city was not only defended by native Illyrians, but also by a Roman garrison.
 When the defenders refused to surrender, Perseus decided to storm the city.
 The Romans and Illyrians had few provisions and knew that they would not be able to hold out for long.
 In the end, the Roman garrison asked the king for permission to leave Uscana with their possessions.
 The king gave his word, and then confiscated their possessions anyway and took the Romans into custody.
 Around the turn of the year, the Illyrians surrendered and a Macedonian garrison was stationed at Uscana.

 Back at home, the former praetor Gaius Lucretius Gallus was decried by the people’s tribunes for his actions in Boeotia and his greed and avarice.
 A little later envoys arrived from Abdera to complain about the way their city had been treated by Gallus’ successor Hortensius.
 The Senate was outraged when it heard about the praetor’s actions and demanded that the citizens of Abdera were given back their freedom.
 Complaints against the former consul Crassus for his actions in Boeotia were also upheld and similar decisions regarding the restoration of the freedom of the citizens were taken.

 And there were more complaints.
 The former consul Gaius Cassius Longinus, the man who had tried to reach Macedonia by land the previous year, was accused by several peoples – among them Celts, Carni, Histri and Iapydes – of gross misconduct.
-He had reportedly destroyed fields, burnt crops and reduced people to slavery.
+He had reportedly destroyed fields, burned crops and reduced people to slavery.
 The Senate declared that it firmly denounced and condemned these actions, if the accusations were in fact true.
 The senators could not ask Cassius himself, who was now serving as a tribune with the consul Mancinus in Macedonia.
 The former consul may have deliberately joined the army of the new consul: it was the perfect way to fight in the war he had wanted to join anyway, and in this way he escaped prosecution for his crimes.
 Although the Senate promised to investigate the matter further, no trial against Cassius is known from our sources.
 On a side note, Scipio Africanus’ old friend Gaius Laelius was sent as an envoy to the Celts living across the Alps.
 Laelius must have been well into his sixties at the time and this was probably his last public performance.

 What the Roman commanders lacked in talent, they made up in greed.
 Later this year, the citizens of Chalkis also filed complaints against both Gaius Lucretius Gallus and Lucius Hortensius.
 The former was accused of having desecrated temples by stripping them of their ornaments and having these shipped to his villa in Antium, Italy.
 He had also enslaved free citizens and stolen their possessions.
 Hortensius had commandeered houses in Chalkis and had billeted his sailors and marines there.
 The Senate now clearly had enough.
 Lucretius, who was staying at his villa, was ordered to appear in the Curia and severely harangued.
 Two people’s tribunes then dragged him before the popular assembly to stand trial.
 He was convicted by all of the 35 tribus and given a fine of a million as.
 The Senate also decided to send an angry letter to Hortensius in Chalkis, ordering him to make amends with the locals.